 Preset Profiles¶

-Preset profiles let you save and restore a preset selection plus its block enabled/disabled states.
-You can bind these snapshots to specific characters or chats so Lumiverse switches to the right preset and block configuration automatically.
+Preset profiles let you save and restore a preset selection, block enabled/disabled states, and prompt-variable selections.
+You can bind these snapshots to specific personas, characters, or chats so Lumiverse switches to the right preset and configuration automatically.

 The Problem Profiles Solve¶